Telekom Logo

 Telekom Symbol

-The modernization of the visual identity of the German telecommunications company took place simultaneously with its development.
-The emblem discarded all unnecessary and grew into a laconic version starting with a heap of numerous elements.
-Now it is a graphically accurate logo that reflects both the concept and the name of the operator-provider.
-It also conveys a story since each square is a stylized note of a melody that mail carriers once trumpeted into a special horn.
-Moreover, “T” is the first character from the company’s name and the replacement of one of the notes.
+The modernization of the German telecommunications company’s visual identity took place in parallel with its development.
+The emblem discarded unnecessary elements and grew into a laconic version, starting as a heap of elements.
+Now it is a graphically accurate logo that reflects both the concept and the operator-provider’s name.
+It also conveys a story, since each square is a stylized note in a melody that mail carriers once trumpeted on a special horn.
+Moreover, “T” is the first character of the company’s name and replaces one of the notes.

 Deutsche Telekom Emblem